 How to say all the right things…

-If you want people to listen to you it takes more than just speaking up!
+Being heard takes more than just speaking up!

 We have many ways of communicating these days – phone, text, email, video conference, collaboration apps, face to face, social media.
 Each one is a little different, operates on slightly unique standards of practice and opens up new ways for miscommunication.
 As we have grown to incorporate more and more of these mediums into our daily work life we haven’t necessarily upgraded our skills to meet the mounting expectations, opportunities and barriers.
-Inarguably our business success relies on our ability to communicate – an idea, a pitch, a request for promotion, it all relies on our ability to communicate our message effectively.
+Inarguably our business success relies on our ability to communicate – an idea, a pitch, a request for promotion - it all relies on our ability to communicate our message effectively.
 So why do so few of us invest in our communication skills?

 Likely, folks aren’t prioritizing investment in communication skills because it's viewed as an assumed skill.
 Beyond basic motor skills the first thing we start doing as humans is communicate.
 Every day all day we communicate.
 Of course, we are proficient in it – wrong!
 We may be good at translating our thoughts into the words we need to articulate them, but effective communication is so much more than that.
 It all comes down to empathy and perception.
 Communication is transactional meaning, it requires a speaker, an audience and some active thinking to phrase and decode messages for accurate meaning - see for yourself!